-US expected to move embassy to Jerusalem in May 2018
+US plans to move embassy to Jerusalem in May

-Washington (CNN)The Trump administration is expected to move its US embassy in Israel from Tel Aviv to Jerusalem sometime in May, according to a senior State Department official.
+Washington (CNN)The Trump administration will move its US embassy in Israel from Tel Aviv to Jerusalem in May, the State Department announced Friday, coinciding with Israel's 70th anniversary.

 While symbolically important, the move is likely a preliminary step in a broader relocation effort initiated by the administration in December, which Secretary of State Rex Tillerson has said will take "years."

-As CNN reported in January, the embassy will first be set up in an existing US facility that is "making room for the Ambassador and a small team," according to the official.
-This facility will function as the official embassy, while plans to secure a permanent location and design a building are drawn up.
+The embassy will first be set up in an existing US facility in the West Jerusalem neighborhood of Arnona that "will contain office space for the Ambassador and a small staff," State Department spokeswoman Heather Nauert said in a statement announcing the plan.
+The facility will function as the official embassy while plans to secure a permanent location and design a building are drawn up.

+"By the end of next year, we intend to open a new Embassy Jerusalem annex on the Arnona compound that will provide the Ambassador and his team with expanded interim office space," Nauert added.
+"In parallel, we have started the search for a site for our permanent Embassy to Israel, the planning and construction of which will be a longer-term undertaking."

 This latest timeline suggests the effort to settle officials into the temporary facility are being expedited.